intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 	for the L3 cache they occupy).
 These are named "mon_sub_L3_YY" where "YY" is the node number.

+	The "mbm_event" mode offers "num_mbm_cntrs" number of counters and allows users to assign counter IDs to mon_hw_id, event pairs enabling bandwidth monitoring for as long as the counter remains assigned.
+The hardware will continue tracking the assigned mon_hw_id until the user manually unassigns it, ensuring that event data is not reset during this period.
+An MBM event returns 'Unassigned' when the event does not have a hardware counter assigned.

 "mon_hw_id":
 	Available only with debug option.
 The identifier used by hardware for the monitor group.
 On x86 this is the RMID.